RaresAil/adr-express-ts/README.md

 # Here you define the route and the methods (get, post, put, delete)

+# If you have /actions/v1/Action.ts, all the actions in v1 will have the prefix v1

 # Are automatically injectetd!

 - - action.ts